my-cumbria-logo, my-cumbria-logo Toggle navigation

 Offering rewards, promotions, or benefits in return for sexual favours or compliance.

-All of these behaviours are equally unacceptable.
+All of these behaviours are unacceptable.
 If this happens to you, it’s important to remember it is not your fault.
 If you have an experience which is not covered by these definitions, or you are unsure of the nature of your experience, we can support you.
 Please do contact us and seek support.

 An individual can experience sexual harassment from someone of the same or different gender identity or sexual orientation and the recipient of the behaviour decides whether or not it is unwanted.